scaredfinger/dietizme/libs/utils/graphql/ai-analysis.md

 # AI Analysis - utils/graphql

 ## Library Overview
-The utils/graphql library provides utilities and helpers specifically for working with GraphQL in the Dietizme project, particularly for interactions with the Nhost backend.
+The utils/graphql library provides utilities and helpers specifically for working with GraphQL in the Otiuming project, particularly for interactions with the Nhost backend.

 ## Package Details
-- **Name**: @dietizme/utils-graphql
+- **Name**: @otiuming/utils-graphql
 - **Type**: CommonJS module
 - **Main Entry**: dist/index.js